kimmobrunfeldt/progressbar.js/docs/api/shape.md

             // Inline CSS styles for the text element.
             // If you want to modify all CSS your self, set null to disable
             // all default styles.
-            // You can disable individual defaults by setting them to `null`.
             // If the style option contains values, container is automatically
             // set to position: relative.
+You can disable behavior this with
+            // autoStyleContainer: false
+            // If you specify anything in this object, none of the default styles
+            // apply
             // Default: object speficied below
             style: {
                 // Text color.